The adjuster is not on your side!

-The larger your personal injury claim the more likely it is that the adjuster contacting you will be nice and friendly.
+The larger your personal injury claim, the more likely the adjuster contacting you will be nice and friendly.
 The smaller your claim appears to be to them, the more likely they may be rude and abrupt.
-If an insurance company perceives that they have a significant loss exposure, the adjuster is most likely going to establish rapport with you and will seem helpful and fair- until money is discussed!

 Insurance Company Tactic: Leaving the impression that the adjuster will fairly address your damages.
-Generally, the innocent victim mistakenly believes that when the insurance adjuster says things like “we accept responsibility”, that that means that the offer for damages will be fair.
+Generally, the innocent victim mistakenly believes that when the insurance adjuster says things like “we accept responsibility,” it means that their offer for damages will be fair.

-Frequently, it is only after the adjuster actually discusses compensation that the personal injury victim understands that they need an attorney.
-Unfortunately, that usually happens many months after the accident and many things that should have been to document the claim, have not been done because the victim expected fairness by the insurer.
+Frequently, it is only after the adjuster discusses compensation that the personal injury victim understands that they need an attorney.
+Unfortunately, that usually happens many months after the accident.
+Many things that should have been done to document the claim have not been done because the victim expected fairness from the insurer.

 Insurance adjusters will want to take recorded statements from a personal injury victim soon after a car crash.
 Some may even suggest they cannot process a claim UNLESS you give a statement.
 This is not true in Texas for injury claims made to the other party’s insurer!

 Also, be wary of early offers or settlements when medical bills are “estimated.”
 This lets the insurance company off the hook and can be a big mistake.
 A recent court case in Texas upheld an oral settlement agreement.

 -We recommend that you give no recorded statement to an adverse adjuster.

 However, if you give a recorded statement to an adverse adjuster, be very careful what you say.